-For Lucky Luke to achieve the feat shown in Figure 17, his bullet has to move faster than the speed of light.
+For Lucky Luke to achieve the feat shown in Figure 18, his bullet has to move faster than the speed of light.
 (What about his hand?)
 In order to emulate Lucky Luke, we could take the largest practical amount of energy available, taking it directly from an electrical power station, and accelerate the lightest 'bullets' that can be handled, namely electrons.
-This experiment is carried out daily in particle accelerators such as the Large Electron Positron ring, the LEP, of 27 km circumference, located partly in France and partly in Switzerland, near Geneva.
+This experiment is carried out daily in particle accelerators; an example was the Large Electron Positron ring, the LEP, of 27 km circumference, located partly in France and partly in Switzerland, near Geneva.
 There, 40 MW of electrical power (the same amount used by a small city) were used to accelerate electrons and positrons to record energies of over 16 nJ (104.5 GeV) each, and their speed was measured.
-The result is shown in Figure 18:
+The result is shown in Figure 19: even with these impressive means it is impossible to make electrons move more rapidly than light.
+(Can you imagine a way to measure kinetic energy and speed Challenge 28 e separately?)